Christian Bethancourt Preview, Player Props: Rays vs. Yankees

 Christian Bethancourt At The Plate

-- Bethancourt has picked up an RBI in 24.4% of his games this year, with more than one RBI in 6.1% of his games.
-He has also driven in three or more runs in two contests.
+- Bethancourt has had an RBI in 20 games this year (24.1%), including five multi-RBI outings (6.0%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.